<>

 We’re constantly bombarded with messaging about exercise and weight loss in the media that you’d be forgiven for thinking that it’s the only way to lose weight and keep it off.

-But, there are a wide variety of reasons why exercising may be limited or not possible at all for some people.
+However, there’s a wide variety of reasons why exercising may be limited or not possible at all for some people.
 Perhaps you have a chronic illness or disability that prevents you from doing certain physical activities, or maybe work and family commitments leave you pressed for time.

 Ultimately, losing weight involves a calorie deficit.
 This is when you eat fewer calories than what your body uses as energy.
 And, although moving your body is beneficial to your overall well-being, burning calories by smashing a workout isn’t the only path to weight loss.